Short bio: I enjoy cocktails, French fries, and science fiction.

 I love food, cooking and dining.
 I believe one doesn't eat to live, one lives to eat.
 As a New Orleanian, while I'm having a meal I'm discussing the last one and planning the next one.

-My last meal, if I were able to choose it, would be a Creole hot sausage po-boy from Gene's Po-Boys on Elysian Fields and St. Claude in New Orleans, a shrimp po-boy from Domilise's or Parkway Bakery, a plate of red beans 'n rice with smoked sausage and pickled onions, a plate of French fries with ketchup mixed with Tabasco, and bread pudding with rum sauce.
-This would probably take all day.
+My last meal, if I were able to choose it, would be a Creole hot sausage po-boy from Gene's Po-Boys on Elysian Fields and St. Claude in New Orleans (this would require a time machine), a shrimp po-boy from Domilise's or Parkway Bakery, a plate of red beans 'n rice with smoked sausage and pickled onions, a plate of French fries with ketchup mixed with Tabasco, and bread pudding with rum sauce.
+Plus some bucatini all'Amatriciana from Hippo in our neighborhood, and some fish in green peppercorn broth from Chengdu Taste in Alhambra, xiao long bao from Din Tai Fung, and a whole spread of Uyghur food from Omar's Xinjiang Halal Cuisine (meat pie, cumin lamb skewers, hand-pulled spicy noodles and "Big Plate Chicken."
+This would probably take a couple of days (well, unless you're Chris Frankel).

 No tomatoes in gumbo.